Apply for Your Student Visa

 Upcoming Information Sessions:

-Due to the COVID-19 situation the US Department of State suspended routine visa services in March 2020.
-On July 14 they began a phased resumption of routine visa services.
-We recommend you continue to review the website of the consulate or embassy you intend to apply for your US visa at to be aware of any further updates in their services.
-Although all routine immigrant and nonimmigrant visa appointments are cancelled, the Machine Readable Visa (MRV) fee is valid and may be used for a visa appointment in the country where it was purchased within one year of the date of payment.
+We recommend for you to review the website of the consulate or embassy you intend to apply for your US visa at to be aware of any updates in their services.
 To find the website of the consulate or embassy nearest you, review this listing of websites of US Embassies, Consulates, and Diplomatic Missions.

 Scheduled Your Visa Appointment Successfully?